What is a fraternity?

 Fraternities generally do not require any recommendations.
-However, if recommendations are solicited, they can be sent to the chapter house or the Greek Life Office.
+However, if recommendations are solicited, they can be sent to the chapter house or fraternity recruitment chairmen.

 What are New Member Education Programs ?

 The period between the moment when a new member accepts his bid and his initiation as a full brother is known as new member education (Some fraternities use the term associate member process or pledgeship).
 This time period is when new members become familiar with the chapter, history and values of the fraternity.
-Program length varies from chapter to chapter; however, the average program is about 6 weeks.
-The Greek Life Office encourages all chapters to not have new member programs longer than six weeks.
-IFC and University policy stipulates that new member programs not last longer than 8 weeks.
+Program length varies from chapter to chapter; however they maximum length for any new member education program is 6 week, with the recommended length being 4 weeks.

 How much does a fraternity cost?

 The cost of fraternity dues and fees vary from chapter to chapter.
 Chapter dues are used to help maintain the chapter house, pay yearly insurance, for national fees and services, assist with philanthropy/community service projects, fraternity leadership schools, go toward academic scholarships, and help in defraying the costs of alumni, parent, and social events.
-For Fall 2015, average costs were as follows:
+For Fall 2019, average costs are as follows:

-These are average numbers.
+These are current average costs.
 Each fraternity will have its exact costs that can be provided upon request.

 How do fraternities uphold a commitment to Academics?